mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 After completing the construction of the neural network, you can start network training.
 The network training can be conveniently performed through the `Model.train` interface provided by MindSpore.
 The parameters mainly include:

-1. Each epoch needs to traverse all the batches of images: `epoch_size`.
+1. `epoch_size`: specifies the number of batches of images that need to be traversed by each epoch.
-2. Training dataset, `ds_train`.
+2. `ds_train`: specifies the training dataset.
-3. MindSpore provides the callback mechanism.
-The callback function, `callbacks`, includes `ModelCheckpoint`, `LossMonitor`, and `Callback` arguments.
-In particular, `ModelCheckpoint` is used to save network models and parameters for performing fine-tuning later.
+3. MindSpore-provided callback mechanism.
+The callback function `callbacks` contains `ModelCheckpoint`, `LossMonitor`, and `Callback` arguments, where `ModelCheckpoint` is used to save network models and parameters for performing fine-tuning.
-4. The dataset sink mode, `dataset_sink_mode`, is set to `True` by default.
-However, it needs to be set to `False`.
-As a result, this mode does not support in the CPU computation platform.
+4. `dataset_sink_mode`: specifies the dataset sink mode.
+The default value `True` needs to be  set to `False` because this mode does not support the CPU computing platform.

 ```python
 import os